stiproot/xo-tasktree/coding-agent-prompt.md

 # Xo.TaskTree .NET Library - Coding Agent Guide

 ## Overview

-Xo.TaskTree is a powerful .NET library for building complex workflows using a fluent, declarative API.
-It enables developers to compose workflows by defining services, registering them with dependency injection, and using TaskTree to orchestrate their execution.
+Xo.TaskTree is a .NET 8 library for building composable, type-safe, and testable task workflows using a fluent, functional-style API.
+It enables advanced branching, argument matching, and workflow orchestration for complex business logic.

 ## Core Concepts

-### 1. Nodes and Edges
+### Nodes and Edges
-- **Node**: Contains a single function/service call and its configuration
+- **Node**: Encapsulates a single function (fn) and its configuration
-- **Edge**: Connects nodes together, defining the flow between them
+- **Edge**: Connects nodes, enabling branching and flow
 - **Workflow**: A connected graph of nodes representing your business logic

 ### 2. Key Interfaces and Components